Dharmapuram Adheenam

-History & activities
+History and activities

-The adheenam was founded during the 16th century, along with the Thiruvaduthurai Adheenam and the Thiruppanandal Adheenam, to spread the ideology of Saiva Sidhantam.
-Dharmapuram mutt was founded by Guru GnanaSambandar.
+The adheenam was founded during the 16th century, along with the Thiruvaduthurai Adheenam and the Thiruppanandal Adheenam, to spread the ideology of Saiva Sidhantham.
+Dharumapuram mutt was founded by Thirugnana Sambanthar.

 The adheenam is involved in publishing Saivite literature, specifically the Thevaram and Tiruvasakam and its translations.
 It is also involved in literary scholarship.
 Vaitheeswaran Koil, near Sirkazhi, is one of the temples the adheenam maintains.

+Arunachala Kavirayar a Tamil poet and a composer of Carnatic music in the 18th Century CE studied both Tamil and Sanskrit in this adheenam.
+The head of Mutt was so pleased with Kavirayar and even considered making Arunchala as his successor.
+At 18, Kavirayar left the Mutt and Later composed the Famous Opera on the Epic Ramayana called as Rama Natakam.

 The 26th Guru Maha Sannidhanam died on 4 December 2019, and was succeeded by Sri Masillamani Desiga Gnanasambanda Swamigal as the 27th Guru Maha Sannidhanam of the adheenam.